ttaomae/time-calc/README.md

 ![Example desktop application usage](screenshots/demo.gif)

 ## Build
+This project can be built on Windows or Linux.
+Builds may work out-of-the-box or with minor modification on macOS, however this has not been tested.

 ### Command Line Tool
 The `core` module is written in [Rust](https://www.rust-lang.org/) and can be built using Cargo.